Cameronsplaze/AWS-ContainerManager/README.md

 (I can't get it automated.
 Use the SSH method below for now.
 Details are [here](https://github.com/Cameronsplaze/AWS-ContainerManager/issues/2) if you're interested!).

 ### SSH into the Host

+> [!NOTE]
+> There likely won't be enough traffic from JUST ssh to stop the container from spinning down.
+Just connect to the container with whatever client it needs (Minecraft, Valheim, etc) to keep it up.

 The files are mounted to `/mnt/efs/<Volumes>` on the HOST of the container, to give easy access to modify them with SFTP.